About the journal

 Technological change, entrepreneurship, firms strategies, public policies and more in general the evolution of the economies and societies are the issues to be explored within JIE&M.

-Innovations.
-Journal of Innovation Economics & Management is listed in EconLit (American Economic Association), in Research Papers in Economies (RePEc), in the Oswego index, State University of New York (USA), in Emerging Sources Citation index - Web of Science, in the lists of the French Foundation for Management Education (France) and of the National Center for Scientific Research (CNRS section 37, France), as well as in Resources for a Research Economy and The Science of the Ministry of Higher Education and Research (France), ERIH, HCERES, SCOPUS, FNEGE.
+Innovations (IJIEM, IREMI) is listed in: EconLit (American Economic Association), Research Papers in Economies (RePEc), the Oswego index, State University of New York (USA), Emerging Sources Citation index - Web of Science (ESC), the lists of the French Foundation for Management Education (FNEGE, France) and of the National Center for Scientific Research (CNRS section 37, France), ERIH, HCERES, SCOPUS, Association of Business Schools (ABS).

 The Journal was founded in 1995 by Sophie BOUTILLIER and Dimitri UZUNIDIS.